EdoardoRaimondi/Mappy/README.md

 ### Support

 Since our APP uses Google back-ends, limitations comes in especially on the number of Place search queries.
 Please make sure to not abuse with requests.
-If you want to use your own Google Maps SDK key, put it in the files
+If you want to use your own Google Maps Platform key, put it in the files
 ```app/src/debug/res/values/google_maps_api.xml``` and ```app/src/release/res/values/google_maps_api.xml```